ssbc/ssb-db/api.md

 ⚠ This could break your feed.
 Please don't run this unless you understand it.

-Delete a message by its message or feed key.
+Delete a message by its message key or a whole feed by its key.
 This only deletes the message from your local database, not the network, and could have unintended consequences if you try to delete a single message in the middle of a feed.

 The intended use-case is to delete all messages from a given feed *or* deleting a single message from the tip of your feed if you're completely confident that